alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 To check for equilibrium, one usually looks at time series of ice-sheet extent and volume.

 A gnuplot (!) script `GRISLI/analysis/plots_GRISLI.plt` is provided for that purpose.
 It plots key columns of the synthetic output file `short*.ritz` to show the time-evolution of land-ice extent and volume.
-On the figure below for instance, it looks like the volume took 250 kyrs to reach a steady-state.
+In the figure below for instance, it looks like the volume took 250 kyrs to reach a steady-state.

 ```bash
 gnuplot plots_GRISLI.plt
 ```

+Interestingly, the file `short*.ritz` is updated during the simulation, not written at the end.
+Hence, it is possible to look at the evolution of land-ice volume and extent while GRISLI is running.

 <img src="/assets/img/GRISLI_checkevol.png" alt="GRISLI volume" class="center">